-The conversion rate for the notes is initially ADSs per US\$1,000 principal amount of notes (equivalent to an initial conversion price of approximately US\$ per ADS), subject to adjustment in accordance with the terms of the notes.
+The conversion rate for the notes is initially 18.3150 ADSs per US\$1,000 principal amount of notes (equivalent to an initial conversion price of approximately US\$54.60 per ADS), subject to adjustment in accordance with the terms of the notes.

-In addition, following certain corporate events that occur prior to the maturity date or if we deliver a notice of redemption, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert its notes in connection with such a corporate event or notice of redemption, as the case may be.
+In addition, following certain corporate events that occur prior to the maturity date or if we deliver a notice of redemption in connection with certain tax-related events, we will, in certain circumstances, increase the conversion rate for a holder who elects to convert its notes in connection with such a corporate event or notice of redemption, as the case may be.